BillyDM/awesome-audio-dsp/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 # Plugin Development Frameworks
 A list of software stacks/frameworks used to make audio plugins, along with their pros and cons.

-- Please note that you must have a licensing agreement with Steinberg to *distribute* any VST2 and any non-GPLv3 VST3 plugins as per [`Steinberg's VST3 License`].
-If you don't already have a VST2 license, you're out of luck since Steinberg doesn't support it anymore (yeah it stinks).
-Target VST3 instead in that case.
-Or better yet, target the new [`CLAP`] standard ;).

 ## [`JUCE`]
   - Full-stack framework with GUI in C++.
   - Open source with mixed licensing.
 It's free if you distribute your plugins open-source under the GPLv3 license, but you have to pay for a hefty license if you want to distribute your plugins closed-source.